iworks/wordpress-options-class/README.md

 ##### 2.6.5 (2018-xx-xx)

 * Added methods: number, button, submit and hidden to allow create those form elements.
+* Allow to use simple array for radio options.

 ##### 2.6.4 (2017-12-22)